josephbeuysmum/Dertisch/README.md

 Using Dertisch
 ---------------

 Classically speaking, `Kitchen` classes make up `Dertisch`'s model, whilst `Restaurant` classes make up `Dertisch`'s view and controller.
-Dertisch allows you to create bespoke `sous chefs` and `ingredients` (proxies and services) tailored towards your app's specific needs, and also comes with five in-built `kitchen` classes (model classes) tailored towards functionality common to all apps:
+Dertisch allows you to create bespoke `sous chefs` and `ingredients` (proxies and services) tailored towards your app's specific needs, and also comes with five in-built `kitchen` classes tailored towards functionality common to all apps:

 	KITCHEN (model)